|

 Investments

-- Mutual funds.
+- Mutual funds

 Costs

-- $25 wire transfer fee for account funding.
+$25 wire transfer to fund your account

-- $50 annual service fee.
+$50 annual service fee

-- $25 per transaction when selling, plus $0.04 per share.
+$25 per sell order plus $0.04 per share

 Open An Account